Determine your maximum heart rate (HRMax)

 Why should you determine your maximum heart rate (HRMax)?

-When you determine your maximum heart rate, you can set your training zones.
-If you are jogging, your heart rate usually cannot exceed 70% of your maximum heart rate.
-For someone whose maximum HR is 200 beats per minute (bpm), a maximum heart rate of 152 bpm is required.
+By determining your maximum heart rate (HRMax), you can effectively establish your training zones.
+For instance, while jogging, it’s typical that your heart rate won’t surpass 70% of your HRMax.
+So, if your maximum HR is 200 beats per minute (bpm), you should aim for a heart rate no higher than 140 bpm during such activities.

 How can you determine your maximum heart rate (HRMax)?